M1 Internship

 2019

-Measuring methane in coral reef fishes intestinal microbiota
+Measuring methane production by the intestinal microbiota of coral reef fishes

 Keywords microbial ecology, coral reef fish, methanogenesis, gas chromatography, PCR

-From April to June 2019, I had the opportunity to work at the MARBEC lab in Montpellier, France, under the supervision of Dr Jean-Christophe Auguet and Dr Marie-Charlotte Cheutin.
+From April to June 2019, I worked at the MARBEC in Montpellier, France, under the supervision of Dr Jean-Christophe Auguet and Dr Marie-Charlotte Cheutin.

-The project aimed to explore a fascinating question: Does the gut microbiota of fish significantly contribute to total CH₄ production?
+The project aimed to explore a fascinating question: to what extend does the gut microbiota of fish significantly contribute to overall CH₄ production?

-Our first goal was to assess the abundance and diversity of methanogenic archaea in the fish microbiota using PCR analysis.
+Our first goal was to characterize the abundance and diversity of methanogenic archaea in the fish microbiota using PCR-based analyses.

-Additionally, we measured CH₄ emissions from fish collected in the Mediterranean Sea using gas chromatography and mass detection.
+Additionally, we measured CH₄ emissions from fishes collected in the Mediterranean Sea using gas chromatography coupled with mass detection.

-Although my short internship yielded only preliminary results and a prototype, it was an amazing experience to discover microbiology methods, participate in fieldwork collecting fish, and participate in a large project.
+Although my short internship yielded only preliminary results and a prototype, it was an amazing experience to learn microbiology techniques, participate in fish sampling fieldwork, and contribute to a large-scale research project.